-Leica X Vario versus Leica X2
+Leica X Vario vs X2

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica X2 is notably smaller (12 percent) than the Leica X Vario.
 Moreover, the X2 is substantially lighter (49 percent) than the X Vario.
 In this context, it is worth noting that neither the X Vario nor the X2 are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.
+Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

-|Leica X Vario»||133 mm||73 mm||95 mm||680 g||450||no||2013||2,850||latest||check|
+|Leica X Vario»||133 mm||73 mm||95 mm||680 g||450||n||Jun 2013||2,850||Leica X Vario|

-|Leica X2 (⇒ lft)||124 mm||69 mm||52 mm||345 g||450||n||May 2012||1,995||Leica X2|
+|Leica X2«||124 mm||69 mm||52 mm||345 g||450||n||May 2012||1,995||Leica X2|

-The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.